 Kagurazaka Bake Neko Festival

-Bake neko literally translates to “changed cat” — a perfect description of this parade.
-You won’t find any normal kitties here; everyone is human (sorry to spoil the magic).
+Bake neko translates to “monster cat” — a perfect description of this parade.
 By blending Japanese folklore with Halloween, the organizers have created a spectacular event filled with unnatural feline features and humans transformed into cat ghosts, cat demons, and cat monsters.

 Halloween Night in the Forest